oier/wire-server/README.md

 ## How to run `wire-server`

+Documentation for this is not ready yet.
+More information on how to run `wire-server` will be available in the future.

 ### External dependencies

 * Amazon account with access to
   * SES
   * SQS
   * SNS
   * S3
   * Cloudfront
   * DynamoDB
 * Nexmo/Twilio accounts (if you want to send out SMSes)
+* Giphy/Google/Spotify/Soundcloud API keys (if you want to support previews by proxying these services)
+* TURN servers (if you want to support Voice/Video calls)

 TODO: ....

 ## Roadmap

-- Documentation on development
 - Build and deployment options